accessibilitysupported/a11ysupport.io/FAQ.md

 - Do not disclose exactly how tests should be performed
 - Only tests a specific technology (or a subset of that technology)
 - Only tests the accessibility API layer, not the end result of the AT

+## Is this a standard for how assistive technologies need to behave?

+**Important**: This website does not attempt to establish a standard for how assistive technologies (such as screen readers) must behave or dictate how assistive technologies must provide support (no such standard exists).
+It should not be used as the only source for determining if something is supported.
+Instead, it is meant to help visitors get a head start in understanding behaviors, general expectations, and support.

 ## How should I interpret results?
 How do I know if it's okay to use a feature?